FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 From the definition of a **Building** we know it has a mandatory `category` and `address`.

-If a computer encounters an `address` attribute, this really refers to a `https://schema.org/address` (which in turn has well defined subattributes)
+If a computer encounters an `address` attribute, this really refers to a `https://schema.org/address` (which in turn has well-defined sub-attributes)

-If a computer encounters a `category=barn` then it should be possible to accertain that this `category` can be identified as a `https://wiki.openstreetmap.org/wiki/Tag:building%3Dbarn`.
-Note that `category` itself is also well defined.
+If a computer encounters a `category=barn` then it should be possible to ensure that this `category` can be identified as a `https://wiki.openstreetmap.org/wiki/Tag:building%3Dbarn`.
+Note that `category` itself is also well-defined.

 NGSI-LD `@context`s are used for all NGSI-LD CRUD operations, and are required when sending or receiving NGSI-LD data in the default _normalized_ format.
 The _normalized_ format includes a structure of attributes each with its own `type` and